tmforum/DataModelDocumentation/docs/Customer/Price.md

 ### This schema is referenced in the following schemas:

 -ProductPrice

 -PriceAlteration

 -QuotePrice

 -CartPrice

 -OrderPrice

 -OrderItemPrice

 ### This schema references the following schemas directly:

 -Entity

-Money
-Money
+-Money

+-Money

-### This schema is referenced directly or indirectly by the following schemas:
+### This schema references directly or indirectly by the following schemas:

+-PriceAlteration

+-Price

 -EntityRef
--BillingAccountRef
--OrderItemPrice
--PriceAlteration
--ProductPrice

 -Money
--QuotePrice
--Price

 -CartPrice

+-OrderItemPrice

+-ProductOfferingPriceRef

+-BillingAccountRef

 -Entity
--ProductOfferingPriceRef

 -OrderPrice

+-ProductPrice

+-QuotePrice